mihirchronicles/themihirchronicles.github.io/src/content/notes/on-deliberate-practice.md

 State the objective and work backwards.
 Break down the problem into smaller set of problems.
 Supply X number of inputs for one set of smaller problem.
 Aptitude is different than knowledge.
 Knowledge can be taught but learning how to think (aptitude) can be time consuming.

 ## III.
-Dilberate practice
+Deliberate practice

 - Step 1: always opt in for active (read physical books) form of learning as opposed to passive (listen to audible) form of learning
 - Step 2: combine focused mode such as pomodoro and chunking with diffused mode such as exercise, mental exercise and break in between
-    - focused mode requires intesne 45-50 minutes of learning with no distractions such as phone, internet or email.
+    - focused mode requires intense 45-50 minutes of learning with no distractions such as phone, internet or email.
 Break down your work into 45-50 minutes of chunks
     - diffused mode is taking a break after each chunking session.
 This helps with long-term memory (LTM)
 - Step 3: apply Feynman Technique which has four simple steps:
     - choose a concept and think very hard and review notes repetitively